thiebes/DICE/README.md

 # License

 Noisy Diffusion Simulator simulates diffusion under experimental parameters and evaluates the precision of composite fitting methods of estimating the diffusion coefficient.
-Copyright (C) 2022 Joseph J. Thiebes
+Copyright © 2022 Joseph J. Thiebes

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.